Reconnectads: The wonderful Koszul pair

 Next, we shall show that the claimed relations between the elements $\lambda_{\Gamma}$ actually hold.
 For $T\in G_\Gamma$, let us compute $\mathrm{d}(m_{\Gamma^*_T}\circ_T^{\Gamma} \lambda_{\Gamma_T})$ in two different ways.
 On the one hand, this is equal to $\lambda_{\Gamma^*_T}\circ_T^{\Gamma} \lambda_{\Gamma_T}$.
 On the other hand, this is equal to

 showing that Relation \eqref{eq:grav1} holds.
 We also note that we have

 and therefore Relation \eqref{eq:grav2} holds.
-Thus, there is a well defined morphism of reconnectads from the reconnectad with the indicated generators and relations onto the reconnectad $\grGrav$.
+Overall, this implies that there is a surjective morphism of reconnectads from the reconnectad $\calG$ with the indicated generators and relations \eqref{eq:grav1}, \eqref{eq:grav2} to the reconnectad $\grGrav$.
+Let us establish that it is an isomorphism.

-It remains to establish that there are no other relations in $\grGrav$, or in other words that the surjective morphism we obtained is also injective.
-By Proposition~\ref{prop:gravdim}, it is enough to show that the dimensions of components of the reconnectad with the given generators and relations do not exceed $\dim\grGrav(\Gamma)=2^{|V_\Gamma|-1}$.
-Let us consider shuffle reconnectad $\grGrav^{\mathsf{f}}$, and equip the monomials in the corresponding free shuffle reconnectad with the lexicographic ordering.
-Then the leading monomial of Relation \eqref{eq:grav1} is $\lambda_{\Gamma^*_{V}}\circ_V^{\Gamma} \lambda_{\Gamma_{V}}$, and we may view this relation as the rewriting rule
+Let us consider the shuffle reconnectad $\calG^{\mathsf{f}}$, and equip the monomials in the corresponding free shuffle reconnectad with the lexicographic ordering.
+Then the leading monomial of Relation \eqref{eq:grav1} is $\lambda_{\Gamma^*_{T}}\circ_T^{\Gamma} \lambda_{\Gamma_{T}}$, and the corresponding normal monomials are